We’ve tackled problems with drain fields in the Mulberry area for nearly 60 years!

 Call on us to inspect, repair, replace or install drain fields for new construction.
 As a two-generation company, we have the dedication and experience you need to keep your system operating properly.
 Drain fields that are not doing their job are not good for the environment and will likely lead to costly repairs.
 Let us inspect your system regularly to make sure it is operating efficiently.

-At Averett Septic Tank Co Inc., we offer services for drain fields in Lakeland, Winter Haven, Dundee, Auburndale, Bartow, Polk City, Plant City, Haines City, Mulberry, Polk County, and Eastern Hillsborough County, Florida.
+At Averett Septic Tank Co Inc., we offer services for drain fields in Lakeland, Winter Haven, Auburndale, Bartow, Polk City, Plant City, Haines City, Mulberry, Dundee, Lake Wales, Highland City, and Sebring, Florida, as well as throughout Polk County and Eastern Hillsborough County.